How To Care For Your E-Bikes If You Live On the Coasts

 Getting the most charge

 While e-bike batteries have no moving parts and thus nothing to fear from dirt, sand, or salt, the weather can still impact them.
 Living on the coast, you know how hot a summer day can get and how cold a winter night can be.
 Those temperatures can wear down on your battery too.
+Here is a great article about e-bike battery storage.

 The fix is simple.
 When you don’t need it on the bike, bring it inside.
 That’ll keep it temperate while at rest and remind you to charge it.
 Another win-win.